rtCamp/Frappe-Manager/docs/faq.md

 ### How do I install ERPNext?

-At create time: `fm create mybench --apps erpnext`.
-For existing benches and everything else, see [App Management](guides/app-management.md).
+At create time, `fm create mybench --apps erpnext`.
+On an existing `mount` bench, `fm update mybench --apps erpnext`.
+Refs, private repos and monorepo layouts: [App Management](guides/app-management.md).

 ### How do I check installed apps and versions?